vibha1019/csse_2/index.md

       this.facingLeft = false; // Initially facing right
       this.marioElement = document.getElementById("mario"); // HTML element of sprite
-      this.pixels = {{pixels}}; // Pixel offset of images in the sprite, set by liquid constant this.interval = 100; // Animation time interval
-      this.obj = meta_data;
+      this.pixels = {{pixels}}; // Pixel offset of images in the sprite, set by liquid constant this.interval = 50; // Animation time interval (50 milliseconds for faster animation) this.obj = meta_data;
       this.marioElement.style.position = "absolute";
     }